Fruit tree nursery

 • Harvest period: from December to February

-Popular name of the variety: From the nun Riera (from Son Vinater) Untitled design 3 2
+Popular name of the variety: De la monja Riera (de Son Vinater) Untitled design 3 2

 Source: Association of Local Varieties of Mallorca.